instillai/machine-learning-course/docs/source/content/supervised/decisiontrees.rst

 .. figure:: _img/Gini_8.png

-We continue this pattern for every possible split, then choose the split that gives us the most information gain.
+We continue this pattern for every possible split, then choose the split that gives us the highest information gain value.

 Pruning
 -------